gokmenhakan/ML_F16C_Community_Tutorial/README.md

 ## Project Status

-The repository is now in its early public community/tutorial phase.
+The repository is in its early public community/tutorial phase.

 Current public community modules: